suukit/jira-ticket-migrate/README.md

 And possibly add the ticket number to that list (see above paragraph).
 Everything else is not preserved.

+Note that this program assumes that you're migrating to a new-ish Jira (2018-ish), since there are some key differences between old and new Jiras.

 ## Installation

 Using pip,